-If you are making a clean environment installation then you can try Tegra Android Development Pack (TADP) released by NVIDIA:
+If you are making a clean environment install, then you can try Tegra Android Development Pack (TADP) released by NVIDIA.

-It will cover all of the environment set up automatically and you can go to the next step Get the OpenCV package for Android development right after automatic setup.
+When unpacked, TADP will cover all of the environment setup automatically and you can skip the rest of the guide.

-If you are a beginner in Android development then we recommend you to start with TADP.
+If you are a beginner in Android development then we also recommend you to start with TADP.

-Note: NVIDIA's Tegra Android Development Pack includes some special features for NVIDIA's Tegra platform but it is not just for Tegra devices
+Note: NVIDIA's Tegra Android Development Pack includes some special features for NVIDIA's Tegra platform but its use is not limited to Tegra devices only.

-- You need at least 1.6 Gb free disk space for installation. - TADP will download Android SDK platforms and Android NDK from Google's server, so you need an Internet connection for the installation. - TADP can ask you to flash your development kit at the end of installation process.
-Just skip this step if you have no Tegra Ventana Development Kit. - (UNIX) TADP will ask you for a root in the middle of installation, so you need to be a member of sudo group.
+- You need at least 1.6 Gb free disk space for the install. - TADP will download Android SDK platforms and Android NDK from Google's server, so Internet connection is required for the installation. - TADP may ask you to flash your development kit at the end of installation process.
+Just skip this step if you have no Tegra Development Kit. - (UNIX) TADP will ask you for root in the middle of installation, so you need to be a member of sudo group.

-Manual environment setup for Android Development
+Manual environment setup for Android development